NHopewell/diskspace-monitor-CRUD/README.md

 tox
 ```

-This will run the test suite in 6 different virtural environments using ubuntu and Windows, each with Python versions 3.8, 3.9. and 3.10.
+This will run the test suite in 6 different virtual environments using ubuntu and Windows, each with Python versions 3.8, 3.9. and 3.10.

 On git pushes to master or pull requests, tox will be run in these 6 environments concurrently on separate machines.